webix-hub/docs/data/api/refs/ui.daterange_methods.md

 =======

 {{api
-- api/link/ui.daterange_addview.md - add new view to layout-like component
+- api/link/ui.daterange_addview.md - adds a new view to a layout-like component
 - api/link/ui.daterange_adjust.md - adjusts the component to the size of the parent HTML container
 - api/link/ui.daterange_attachevent.md - attaches the handler to an inner event of the component (allows behavior customizations)
 - api/link/ui.daterange_bind.md - binds components